cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     taskvine_task_specify_running_time_min(t,10)     # task needs at least 10 seconds to run (see taskvine_worker --wall-time option above)
     ```

-When all cores, memory, and disk are specified, TaskVine will simply fit as
+When all cores, memory, and disk are specified, taskvine will simply fit as
 many tasks as possible without going above the resources available at a
 particular worker.
-When the maximum running time is specified, TaskVine will
+When the maximum running time is specified, taskvine will
 kill any task that exceeds its maximum running time.
 The minimum running time,
-if specified, helps TaskVine decide which worker best fits which task.
+if specified, helps taskvine decide which worker best fits which task.
 Specifying tasks' running time is especially helpful in clusters where workers
 may have a hard threshold of their running time.

-When some of the resources are left unspecified, then TaskVine tries to find
+When some of the resources are left unspecified, then taskvine tries to find
 some reasonable defaults as follows:

 - If no resources are specified, or all resources are specified to be 0, then a